Minkek/skdev/README.md

 ( ) are used to show opptional things !
 You don't need to use them !

 * Check:
-  You can check variables with: **/skdev variable check [_your lists name_]**
+  You can check lists with: **/skdev list check [_your lists name_]**

-  It will send you what is the value for this variable You can check lists with /skdev list check
+  It will send you what is the value for each variable in the list
+* Clear

+ You clear the list with: **/skdev list clear [_your lists name_]** It just does the same thing as variable clear nothing else.
+* _Set_

+ You can't set the whole list to one thing, but if you do /skdev variable check [_your lists name::index_] You can get the index from checking the list and then you can set a specific variable in that list.